JrVerbiest/jrverbiest.github.io/README.md

 # Joeri Verbiest - PhD MSc

-**Engineer** with a demonstrated history of working in research and industry, from proof of concept to product.
+**Senior Researcher & Engineer** with a demonstrated history of working in research and industry, from proof of concept to product.

 <br>